YQ-369/Learn-Python/README.md

 # Learn-Python
-This is my first step to learn python by github, hope i can become a good programer someday
+This is my first step to learn python through github, hope i can become a good programer someday